dbeast-co/dbeast-monitor/README.md

    - **Logstash instances** performance and health
    - **Logstash pipelines** throughput and errors
 3. Helm versions
-   - Currently, there is no Helm charts for the versions 2+
+   - Currently, there are no Helm charts for the versions 2+
-   - The Helm charts for the previews versions can be found in our [Helm repository](https://github.com/dbeast-co/dbeast-monitor-helm)
+   - The Helm charts for the preview versions can be found in our [Helm repository](https://github.com/dbeast-co/dbeast-monitor-helm)

 ## Documentation